Have you got a specific question?

 It’s possible to find a car loan if:

-- Your loan duration is less than your visa allowance (a maximum of one or three years).
+- Your auto loan duration is less than your visa allowance (a maximum of one or three years).
 An auto loan for international students is seen as high-risk and can mean high monthly payments for the borrower because of the short duration of the loan.

 Are there personal loan options for F-1 OPT visa holders?

-There are a few possibilities for OPT visa holders to obtain personal loans, both secured and unsecured, though the options are few.
+There are a few possibilities for obtaining a personal loan on OPT, both secured and unsecured, though the options are few.

-Your bank may be willing to offer you a short-term personal loan as long as your salary, monthly expenditures, and fledgling credit history are in order.
+Your bank may be willing to offer a short-term personal loan for student visa holders as long as they are convinced that your salary, monthly expenditures, and fledgling credit history are in order.
 Other local institutions aren’t likely to extend such an offer.

 Additionally, new service providers aimed at providing international graduates and immigrants with fair access to financial products may be able to assist you.
 While there are only a handful of such providers, they may be your best bet if you need access to funds to establish yourself in the United States.